“I want to write books, but I’m so busy with my blog that I don’t have any time.”

 There are plenty of great designers out there, and bucket loads of them who design book covers for a living.
 Archangel Ink is a great place to find editors and designers, as well as Upwork and Creative Indie Covers.

 Many editors can format as well, so try to find someone who does both.
 If you can’t afford all three services, go for editing and cover design and try to figure out formatting for yourself.
-Amazon and Createspace (Amazon’s print-on-demand service) give you detailed instructions on how to do it.
+Kindle Direct Printing gives you detailed instructions on how to do it.
 I hate detailed instructions, but you might get a real kick out of it.

 Once your book is edited, formatted, and has an knock-your-socks-off cover and title, you are ready to publish!
 How exciting!!
 When your book is upload on Amazon as a Kindle book or both Kindle and print, you’ll be able to call yourself a published author and have a great product to sell on your blog and elsewhere.